Medium Low-Shedding Dog Breeds

 Top 10 Medium Sized Dog Breeds That Don’t Shed

-It’s important to abolish the popular myth about all low-shedding dogs.
-They do shed.
-All dogs will shed, however, some breeds shed a lot less than others.
-Many low-shedding dogs also possess double coats that actually trap the hair and require daily grooming to remove this hair that would normally just fall to the floor in other breeds.
+First of all though, lets abolish the popular myth about all ‘non-shedding’ dogs.
+ALL dogs will shed; however, some breeds shed a lot less than others.
+So the term ‘low-shedding’ is really more accurate.
+Also, evenĀ many low-shedding dogs also possess double coats that actually trap the hair and require daily grooming to remove this hair that would normally fall to the floor in other breeds.
+In general,Ā for good skin and coat care, your breed will require some coat maintenance and possibly daily/weekly brushing.
+To help you make an informed decision, below is a list of breeds and a rundown of the care needed for their coats.

-Medium Sized, Low-Shedding Dog Breeds
+The Top 10 Medium Sized, Low-Shedding Dog Breeds

 Basenji

-2. Kerry Blue Terrier
+Kerry Blue Terrier

 This feisty and friendly wee Terrier makes a wonderful addition to many homes.
 As a low-shedder, they are popular amongst those who dislike the sight of family fur around the home.
 But be warned; they do require daily brushing and a trip to an experienced and professional groomer for clipping every four to six weeks.

-3. Labradoodle
+Labradoodle

 A popular and relatively new breed to the low-shedding category.
-They were originally developed as a hypoallergenic guide dog with a low-shedding coat.
-Like with all dog breeds, the breeder is vitally important when purchasing a Labradoodle to check for quality with coat and breed.
-They have three different coats – Hair Coat, Wool Coat, and the Fleece Coat.
+They were originally developed as hypoallergenic guide dogs with a low-shedding coat.
+Like all dog breeds, the breeder is vitally important when purchasing a Labradoodle to check for quality with coat and breed.
+They have three different coats ā Hair Coat, Wool Coat, and Fleece Coat.
 Fleece and Wool are the lowest of the shedding varieties for this breed.
-All coat types will need to be brushed weekly to promote healthy skin and remove dead and loose hair.
+All coat types must be brushed weekly to promote healthy skin and remove dead and loose hair.

 Irish Terrier